ladybug-tools/ladybug-geometry/README.md

 # Things that may require more expertise but we should be able to do in Python:
 - [ ] Check if a Point is Inside a Closed 3D Geometry

-# Things that we will rely on the Plugins to do:
+# Things that We Will Rely on the Plugins For:
-- Conversion of Curved Surfaces to Planar Surfaces
+- Conversion of Curved Surfaces to Planar Surfaces (Curved Geometry Meshing)
 - Extract Vertices from Planar Geometry
 - Split Closed 3D Volume to Floors (Intersection of a closed volume and a plane)